bushblade/Mern-Ecommerce/notes.md

 Removed userDetails from ProfileScreen as it's a duplicate of userInfo that we already have.

+Removed userRegister and userDetails and just use one user state instead, much simpler and less duplicate state/code.

+Store JWT in http only cookie instead of LS, no need to attach Auth headers and better security.

+Add a useEffect in App.jsx to fetch the user when app first loads.

 ### Added Caddy to develop on https